Untitled

 Reviewed by Katherine Daugherty

 They have your basics, your wild stuff and if your into sock yarn, oh my gosh you ought to see the stuff she's got.
 She has all the latest and greatest knitting supplies.
 She does special orders helps you with knitting problems and she will teach you to knit or crochet.
 You can sit in their large lounge and knit, she has classes and the cool thing is when I bought my yarn they wound it for free on their swift.
-I would highly recomend this shop to anyone even to the person thats hardest to please.
+I would highly recommend this shop to anyone even to the person thats hardest to please.
 They also do gift certificates which is real cool because sometime your friends want to get you something yarnish but not sure what and this make the perfect gift, I know I'm telling my friends about this place.

 This shop was reviewed by a third knitter.